mehlj/mehlj.github.io/_posts/2020-02-03-Dockerfile.md

 ```
 The `FROM` instruction defines a base image to create this new image from.

+In this instance, Docker is instructed to build from the official `alpine` base image. `alpine` is a lightweight Linux distribution (4-5 MB) that is commonly used in Docker container due to its speed and security.

 Docker images can be layered upon different images.
 This feature is useful for eliminating double-work in many situations.
 For example, if you needed a web server, you could use the official `debian` image available on Docker Hub.
 You could then add an install directive for the `apache` package somewhere later in your `Dockerfile`.
 In this scenario, you have saved a lot of time, as creating an operating system Dockerfile from scratch is non-trivial.

 Even better, you could simply use the official `apache` image.